Natalie Roles

+In 2000 Roles was cast as DS Debbie McAllister in the ITV drama The Bill.
+Her character was introduced along with several other cast changes in the aftermath of Detective Sergeant Don Beech.

+In her four years on The Bill, Roles was involved in some of the biggest storylines in the show, which included a starring role in the storyline that led to the eventual departure of Superintendent Tom Chandler.

-She appeared in an episode of Minder, Opportunity Knocks and Bruises, as Amanda, a nurse and Ray Daley's latest girlfriend.
+She appeared in an episode of Minder, "Opportunity Knocks and Bruises", as Amanda, a nurse and Ray Daley's latest girlfriend.
 She also appeared in ITV medical drama The Golden Hour in 2005.
 In 1999 she played a nurse in The New Professionals.

 In 2022, Roles was interviewed by former The Bill co-star Suzanne Maddock for a three-part edition of The Bill Podcast, discussing her time on the series and career as a whole.
-Roles has subsequently taken over from Oliver Crocker as the presenter of The Bill Podcast, interviewing her co-stars Beth Cordingly and Raji James.
+Roles has subsequently taken over from Oliver Crocker as the presenter of The Bill Podcast, interviewing her co-stars Beth Cordingly, Raji James, Jane Wall, Pal Aron, Brian Bovell and former executive producer Paul Marquess.